![]() |

 Section 304.102 Dilution

-a) Dilution of the effluent from a treatment works or from any wastewater source is not acceptable as a method of treatment of wastes in order to meet the standards set forth in this Part.
-Rather, it shall be the obligation of any person discharging contaminants of any kind to the waters of the state to provide the best degree of treatment of wastewater consistent with technological feasibility, economic reasonableness and sound engineering judgment.
-In making determinations as to what kind of treatment is the "best degree of treatment" within the meaning of this paragraph, any person shall consider the following:
+a) Diluting the effluent from a treatment works or any wastewater source is not acceptable as a method of treatment of wastes to meet the standards in this Part.
+It is the obligation of any person discharging contaminants of any kind into the waters of the State to provide the best degree of treatment of wastewater consistent with technological feasibility, economic reasonableness, and sound engineering judgment.
+In determining what kind of treatment is the "best degree of treatment" within the meaning of this subsection, a person must consider the following:

 2) Whether individual process wastewater streams should be segregated or combined.